ioccc-src/winner/1990/tbr/README.md

 modern compilers; `exit(3)` returns void but the function was used in a binary expression so this wouldn't even compile.
-Cody also changed the code to use `fgets()` instead of `gets()` so one would not get a warning about the use of `gets()` at execution which was interspersed with the output.
+Cody also changed the code to use `fgets()` instead of `gets()` so one would not get a warning about the use of `gets()` at linking time or execution, the latter case causing confusing output due to the warning being interspersed with the program's output.
 Thank you Cody for your assistance!

 For the original version with `gets()` see the alternate code section below.